Awards & Benefits

 - Give his or her permission to be randomly tested for drugs throughout the academic year by signing the Consent to Testing and Acknowledgement of Receipt of Program Guidelines forms, and also to be tested before an NCAA championship by signing the NCAA Drug Testing Consent Form;

-- Sign the Big West or Departmental Sportsmanship Letter;
+- Sign the Departmental Sportsmanship Letter;

 - Sign the Code of Conduct;